PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   indexed module, preserves the conv and legacy branches with one inverse adapter, and replaces the spatial-size heuristic with semantic shape and broadcast validation.
+- the current checkpoint moves the deep-skip Resize/dual-Concat/affine tail to a staged indexed owner, shares constant and metadata application across SiNet owners, and removes four adapters as one preflighted transaction.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain